nadundesilva/k8s-replicator/old/README.md

 ### Examples

-Examples based on the K8s Replicator can be found [here](./examples/).
+Examples for the CRDs used by the Operator can be found in the [samples](./config/samples) directory.

 ### Additional labels/annotations used by the controller